turingschool/backend-curriculum-site/module4/lessons/sql-in-node.md

 You may be used to migrations with a `change` method. `change` has an implied `down` for every `up`, but we're using the more explicit methods here.

-Using SQL, we can define our secrets table.
-We've been using strings as ids, which you can totally do in postgres, but let's go ahead and bring integer ids back.
+Using SQL, we can define our `secrets` table.
+We've been using strings as IDs, which you can do in Postgres, but let's go ahead and bring integer IDs back.

 ```js
 exports.up = function(knex, Promise) {